jackiehjm/stx-docs/doc/source/planning/openstack/hardware-requirements.rst

 If the minimum hardware requirements are not met, system performance cannot be guaranteed.

-See :ref:`StarlingX Hardware Requirements <starlingx-hardware-requirements>` for the |prod-long| Hardware Requirements.
+See :ref:`StarlingX Hardware Requirements <starlingx-hardware-requirements>` to review the |prod-long| Kubernetes hardware requirements.
 In the table below, only the Interface sections are modified for |prod-os|.

 .. _hardware-requirements-section-N10044-N10024-N10001: